como-instalar-python

 Visual Studio Code is a lightweight and highly customizable code editor that is very popular.

-It supports a wide range of languages, including Python.
-This makes it a powerful (the best?) development environment for Python.
+It supports a wide range of languages, including Python, making it a powerful (the best?) development environment for Python.

 It offers support for debugging, version control, integration with virtual environments, and much more.